GhostPack/Rubeus/README.md

 If the `/resultlimit:NUMBER` argument is specified, the number of accounts that will be enumerated and roasted is limited to NUMBER.

-If the `/delay:MILLISECONDS` argument is specified, that number of milliseconds is paused between TGS requests.
+If the `/tgsdelay:MILLISECONDS` argument is specified, that number of milliseconds is paused between TGS requests.
+The `/jitter:1-100` flag can be combined for a % jitter.

+If the `/ldapdelay:SECONDS` argument is specified, that number of seconds is paused after the LDAP request.
 The `/jitter:1-100` flag can be combined for a % jitter.

 If the `/enterprise` flag is used, the spn is assumed to be an enterprise principal (i.e. *user@domain.com*).
 This flag only works when kerberoasting with a TGT.